Article Attributed To: Nick Gestido, Editor at Hunt Valley Patch

-“We are a music-powered learning center for preschool aged kids with a curriculum that stresses the power and impact of music education,” Jenn Lawson, the preschool’s president, said.
+“We are a music-powered learning center for preschool aged kids with a curriculum that stresses the power and impact of music education,” Crawford, the preschool’s president, said.
 “There’s music every day for our kids.”

-“While we were doing that together, we were discussing how to make it cooler, better, bigger,” Lawson said.
+“While we were doing that together, we were discussing how to make it cooler, better, bigger,” Crawford said.

-Lawson, a musician and artist, and Redifer, who has years of experience working and and operating daycare facilities, were inspired by a Towson-area kindergarten teacher who always put music first, Lawson said.
+Crawford, a musician and artist, and Redifer, who has years of experience working and and operating daycare facilities, were inspired by a Towson-area kindergarten teacher who always put music first, Crawford said.

-“There was a kindergarten teacher named Pat Hunley who taught at Stoneleigh Elementary,” Lawson said.
+“There was a kindergarten teacher named Pat Hunley who taught at Stoneleigh Elementary,” Crawford said.
 “He wrote music and performed every day it was the most incredible kindergarten class I’ve ever seen.”

 “He would expose the kids to this music-powered curriculum.
 Not a single kid would forget him.
 If there was one teacher you remembered when you were 70, it would be Pat Hunley,” she said.

-Of course, not every kid can have a teacher like that but Lawson thought “it would be really cool to build a center where every kid had Pat Hunley.”
+Of course, not every kid can have a teacher like that but Crawford thought “it would be really cool to build a center where every kid had Pat Hunley.”